tlienart/GPlot.jl/docs/src/man/fill-between.md

 * **fill colour** [`col`, `color`, `fill`]: takes a colour to use for the filling (see examples above).

-* **alpha** [`alpha`]: when considering a transparent-capable output, this takes a number between 0 and 1 indicating the level of transparency (towards 0 is more transparent, towards 1 more opaque).
+* **alpha** [`alpha`]: when considering a transparent-capable output format, this takes a number between 0 and 1 indicating the level of transparency (towards 0 is more transparent, towards 1 more opaque).

 ```julia